DataSQRL/sqrl/README.md

 ![Example Data Processing DAG](docs/img/dag_example.png)

 DataSQRL translates these SQL scripts into a data processing DAG (Directed Acyclic Graph) as visualized above, linking source and sink definitions.
-The cost-based optimizer cuts the DAG into segments executed by different engines (e.g. Flink, Kafka, Postgres, Vert.x), generating the necessary physical plans, schemas, and connectors for a fully integrated data pipeline or microservice.
+The cost-based optimizer cuts the DAG into segments executed by different engines (e.g. Flink, Kafka, Postgres, Vert.x), generating the necessary physical plans, schemas, and connectors for a fully integrated and streamlined data architecture.
 This "plan" can be instantiated by deployment profiles, such as Docker Compose templates for local execution.

 Check out the [documentation](https://www.datasqrl.com/docs/intro/) for more information.